wrex/rexs.tips/content/en/guitar/Fundamentals/notes/just-12-notes/index.md

 On a guitar, **playing one fret higher produces a note exactly one *semitone* higher**.
 Play two frets higher and you produce a note a whole *tone* higher.

-As we stated earlier, the whole-step / half-step interval between each of the notes in the original scale was *fixed*: there was a whole tone between every pair of notes except between B and C and between E and F which were separated by a semitone.
+As we stated earlier, the sequence of whole-step / half-step intervals between each of the notes was *fixed*: there was a whole tone between every pair of notes except between B and C and between E and F which were separated by a semitone.

 Starting on C, there is a whole step to D, another whole step to E, a half step to F, whole steps from G to B, then another half step to the next higher C where the sequence begins again.

 We call the characteristic sound or feel of this specific ordering of tone intervals (`W W h W W W h`) ***the major scale***.

 Literally all of western music derives from the major scale.
 It should have been promoted to General by now.
 Memorize that pattern: `W W h W W W h`.

 ### Modes

 If we start on A rather than C, though, the intervals become: `W h W W h W W`.
 We call the character or *feel* of this sequence of intervals *minor* or *Aeolian mode*.
-We can create a total seven different interval sequences by starting on different notes.
+We can create a total of seven different interval sequences by starting on different notes.

 We call these different sequences of whole-tone and half-tone intervals *modes*.
 The first and most important *mode* (the Major scale) is obtained by starting on C. It's also called *Ionian mode*.